Mampenda/dat250-jpa-tutorial/dat250-expass7.md

 ```
 By default, PostgreSQL uses port 5432, so I mapped the port on both host and container with the argument `-p 5432:5432`,
-and set the username and password with the environmental argument `-e`.
+and set the username, password, and database with the environmental argument `-e`.

 ```
 $ docker run -p 5432:5432 -e POSTGRES_USER=myusername -e POSTGRES_PASSWORD=mypassword -e POSTGRES_DB=mydatabase -d --name my-postgres --rm postgres postgres